Margaret Keane: Career after Walter Keane

-In 1970, Margaret Keane announced on a radio broadcast she was the real creator of the paintings that had been attributed to her ex-husband Walter Keane.
+Margaret Keane left Walter in 1964, divorcing him a year later.
+In 1970, she announced on a radio broadcast she was the real creator of the paintings that had been attributed to her ex-husband.
 After Margaret Keane revealed the truth, a "paint-off" between Margaret and Walter was staged in San Francisco's Union Square, arranged by Bill Flang, a reporter from the San Francisco Examiner and attended by the media and Margaret.
 Walter did not show up.
 In 1986, she sued both Walter and USA Today in federal court for an article claiming Walter was the real artist.
-At the trial, the judge famously ordered both Margaret and Walter to each create a big-eyed painting in the courtroom, to determine who was telling the truth.
+At the trial, the judge ordered both Margaret and Walter to each create a big-eyed painting in the courtroom, to determine who was telling the truth.
 Walter declined, citing a sore shoulder, whereas Margaret completed her painting in 53 minutes.
 After a three-week trial, the jury awarded her $4 million in damages.
 After the verdict, Margaret Keane said "I really feel that justice has triumphed.
 It's been worth it, even if I don't see any of that four million dollars."
 A federal appeals court upheld the verdict of defamation in 1990, but overturned the $4 million damages award.
 Keane said she didn't care about the money, and just wanted to establish the fact that she had done the paintings.

 The artworks Margaret Keane created while living in the shadow of her husband tended to depict sad-looking children in dark settings.
 After she left Walter, she moved to Hawaii and became a Jehovah's Witness, after years of following astrology, palmistry, handwriting analysis, and transcendental meditation, and her work took on a happier, brighter style.
 "The eyes I draw on my children are an expression of my own deepest feelings.
 Eyes are windows of the soul," Keane explained.
 Many galleries now advertise her artworks as having "tears of joy" or "tears of happiness."
 She described her subjects thus: "These are the paintings of children in paradise.
 They are what I think the world is going to look like when God's will is done."

 Hollywood actors Joan Crawford, Natalie Wood, and Jerry Lewis commissioned Keane to paint their portraits.
 In the 1990s, Tim Burton, a Keane art collector who would later direct the 2014 biographical film Big Eyes about the life of Margaret Keane, commissioned the artist to paint a portrait of his then-girlfriend Lisa Marie.
 Keane's art was bought and presented to the United Nations Children's Fund in 1961 by the Prescolite Manufacturing Corporation.
 Keane's big eyes paintings have influenced toy designs, Little Miss No Name and Susie Sad Eyes dolls, and the cartoon The Powerpuff Girls.

 In 2018, Keane received a lifetime achievement award at the LA Art Show.